 I really wish that I had gone back and reread the previous book in this series before starting this.
 The language of bees is the ninth in the series, but it was the first that I read, I then went back and reread from the start, skipping this because it was checked out of the library and I haven’t gotten around to buying them all yet.
 But I should have waited, because this starts off right where language left off, so it took me a while to catch up on exactly what was going on.

-Scott Pilgram is dating a highschooler.
-A 17-teen year old Chinese American highschooler to be precise.
-But then he encounters Ramona Flowers and becomes a “nice guy” dick and starts seeing her two.
+Scott Pilgrim is dating a highschooler.
+A 17-teen year old Chinese Canadian highschooler to be precise.
+But then he encounters Ramona Flowers and becomes a nice guy dick and starts seeing her too.
 But Ramona has a past, 7 evil exes, and for some reason Scott must fight and defeat them all.